 From Harry Potter to sweet pastel de nata and the salty Atlantic Ocean – my top 4 recommendations for what to do, see or eat in Porto, the favorite parts that made my journey special.
 Oporto, the second largest city of Portugal is a true gem.
 Continue reading “Porto, sweet & salty”

 Perfect locations from Lisbon for amazing day trips are Sintra for castles and Cascais for the Atlantic Ocean.

 Sintra is about a 40-minute train ride away, from the train station in the beautiful Rossio square, located in central Lisbon.

 Continue reading “Day Trips from Lisbon”

 When you go to a new city, you travel also in time.
 In Lisbon, you feel you travel back in the Age of Discoveries.

 This is what I felt in my trip to the neighbourhood Belém of Lisbon, packed with monuments and places to see.
 There you can visit Jeronimos Monastry, one of the most visited landmark in Lisbon.

 Continue reading “Belém, Fado & the Age of Discoveries”

 Wandering and exploring a small part of Portugal on my birthday.
 There are so many reasons to love the country, but to name a few: Lisbon, fado, pastéis de nata, azulejos, miradouros, Sintra, Cascais, trams, the Atlantic Ocean, and castles.

-Continue reading “Night Train to Lisbon”
+Continue reading “Night Plane to Lisbon”